sse-labs/marin/README.md

 # Maven Central Research Interface
-An interface focused on creating an easy way to index and retrieve data from the Maven Central repository.
+An interface focused on creating an accessible and scalable way to do research on artifacts on the Maven Central repository.
+The MCRI contains an overarching implementation of the different modules in the interface, allowing for quick and repeated analysis runs to be performed.

 ## Required Java Version
   The Maven Central Research Interface requires Java 11.

+## MavenCentralAnalysis
+An abstract class that can be extended to easily run a multitude of analyses on artifacts of the Maven Central repository.
+Boolean values are used to control which type of information to collect (index, pom, jar) and a cli is in place to configure other aspects of the run.

+The boolean values to be set include:
+- index: sets if metadata from the Maven Central Index should be collected
+- pom: sets if pom artifacts are to be resolved
+- transitive: sets if transitive dependencies should be resolved if pom artifacts are also being resolved
+- jar: sets if jar artifacts are to be resolved

+The CLI includes the following:
+- skip/take
+  - description: Set how many artifacts to skip from the beginning of the index, and how many indexes to attempt to resolve.
+  - usage: ```-st skip:take```
+- since/until
+  - description: Filter the artifact identifiers collected by a given lastModified range.
+  - usage: ```-su since:until ```
+- coordinates
+  - description: Specify a path to a file containing artifact identifiers to resolve.
+  - usage: ```--coordinates path/to/file```
+- lastIndexProcessed
+  - description: Specify a file path containing which index was last processed, in order to skip already processed indexes
+  - usage: ```-ip path/to/file ```
+- name
+  - description: Specify a file path / file name to write the lastIndexProcessed information out to.
+  - usage: ```--name path/to/file ```
+- output
+  - description: Specify whether to write files that resolution is being performed on out to a directory.
+  - usage: ```--output path/to/dir ```
+- multi
+  - description: Specify to run the multithreaded implementation, and how many threads should be used
+  -  usage: ```--multi threads```

 ## Usage
 To use Maven Central Research Interface extend the Maven Central Analysis class and implement the analyzeArtifact() method with the data that you are trying to extract.
-From there create an instance of your implementation in main, then build the project, and use the cli described below to run the different configurations.
+From there create an instance of your implementation in main, then build the project, and use the cli to fully customize the analysis.

 ```java -jar executableName *INSERT CLI HERE* ```